Policies and Regulations

-As of March 2020, there were 24,440 union members, including contract workers, Cast Members, and show performers, who joined in FY 2017, and Theme Park Operation Employees, who joined in FY 2019.
+As of March 2020, there were 24,440 union members, and its participation rate is 99.9%.
+Including contract workers, Cast Members, and show performers, who joined in FY 2017, and Theme Park Operation Employees, who joined in FY 2019.

 In FY 2018, labor unions were also formed at each Group company, along with the Federation of Oriental Land Group Friendship Society (OGFS), a federation comprising the labor unions of the OLC Group.

 Under its labor agreement concluded with the labor union, the OLC Group employs the union shop system applicable to all categories of employees.

 Employee Recruitment and Payment Compliance

 At Oriental Land Co., Ltd., we prevent the occurence of child labor by confirming ages on recruitment to comply the minimum age of ILO(International Labour Standards).
 Also, we comply with all laws and domestic regulations of each locations for the payment, ensuring payment more than the minimum wages.